jpve/perl6-net-packet/README.md

 ## Usage:

 ```
-use Net::Packet::Ethernet;
-use Net::Packet::IPv4;
-use Net::Packet::UDP;
+use Net::Packet::Ethernet :short; # use :short for short notation:
+use Net::Packet::IPv4 :short;     #   Ethernet.decode
+use Net::Packet::UDP :short;      # instead of
+                                  #   Net::Packet::Ethernet.decode

 my $pkt = Buf.new([...]);